dyweb/blog/source/go:_tasks_repeated_at_intervals.md

 # NOTE: the image locate in `source` folder
 # cover: "-/images/posts/example.png"
 tags:
-    - golang
+    - Go
-preview: "Use go to run tasks at intervals."
+preview: "Use Go to run tasks at intervals."

 ---